kateloschinina/CV/README.md

 **Lomonosov Moscow State University** (2003 to 2008)
 *Dept. of Computational Mathematics and Cybernetics*

- - Areas of research: *Optimal Control Theory, Financial Mathematics, Mathematical Methods in Economics, Statistical Analysis, Methods of Optimisation, Risk Theory and Quantitative Financial Models.*
+ - Areas of focus: *Optimal Control Theory, Financial Mathematics, Mathematical Methods in Economics, Statistical Analysis, Methods of Optimisation, Risk Theory and Quantitative Financial Models.*
  - Studied programming languages *C, C++, Visual C, Pascal, Assembler, Matlab and R*, and the theory of numerical analysis, algorithms and code developing.